 - Such funds are very liquid as compared to other fixed-income instruments.
 Moreover, they are not subject to high lock-in-periods.

-- They are able to provide better returns as compared to debt instruments.
-This is because the fund purchases the debt instruments in bulk and hence is in a better position for negotiation.
+- They can provide better returns as compared to debt instruments.
+This is because the fund purchases the debt instruments in bulk and is in a better position for negotiation.

 - In addition to this, these funds are subject to credit risk and interest rate risk.